nathanawmk/mish-mash/README.md

 ======

-Nathan Aw, a blockchain engineer at a local bank, stands at the very intersection of blockchain, crypto-law and economics.
+Nathan Aw, a blockchain engineer at a leading bank in South East Asia, stands at the very intersection of blockchain, crypto-law and economics.
 Equipped with deep understanding of blockchain and hands-on experience on distributed ledger technologies (DLTs), he helps shape the blockchain landscape with an eye toward a crypto-law future where any untrusting individuals could enter a contract with each other to transact value.
 He holds no crypto position.